Ruth Kearney: Early life

 Kearney was born in London, England, to Irish parents before relocating to Dublin, Ireland, at five years old.
-She grew up just outside of Dublin in a small town by the coast called Monkstown.
-She attended St. Andrew's College, Booterstown, and then studied Drama and Classics at Trinity College, Dublin, graduating with honours, before training at the Bristol Old Vic Theatre School, graduating in 2009.
+She grew up in Monkstown.
+She attended St. Andrew's College, Booterstown, and then studied Drama and Classics at Trinity College Dublin, graduating with honours, before training at the Bristol Old Vic Theatre School, graduating in 2009.
 Her career began in theatre, with performances in productions such as Man of Mode alongside Antonia Thomas and Theo James, On the Razzle, Three Sisters, Oh!
 What a lovely War! and Othello.